Graeme Kirkpatrick

-Graeme Kirkpatrick is Professor of Social and Cultural Theory at the University of Manchester.
-He has also worked as Professor in media arts, aesthetics and narration at the University of Skövde in Sweden, and been a visiting Professorial fellow of the Digital Cultures Research Programme (Australian Research Council) at Flinders University in Adelaide.
+Graeme Kirkpatrick is a Professor of Social and Cultural Theory at the University of Manchester.
+He has also worked as Professor in media arts, aesthetics and narration at the University of Skövde in Sweden, and has been a visiting Professorial fellow of the Digital Cultures Research Programme (Australian Research Council) at Flinders University in Adelaide.

 Early work

 Kirkpatrick's early work focused on analytical Marxist theory.
 His first book, Critical Technology: a social theory of personal computing, won the 2005 Philip Abrams Memorial Prize from the British Sociological Association.
 It was a critical interrogation of the principles of ‘user friendly’ and ‘easy to use’ interface design.
 The main argument of the book was that friendly machines are still machines and that coming to terms with this tends to promote a cynical temperament in their human users, who soon see through the surface charms of coloured screens and seductive avatars.
 In his next book, Technology and Social Power, he developed a critical theory of interpretation that applies to technology design in social context, using examples from digital culture, including 3-D printers and video games.